fredericksauvage/koolicar/README.md

 * A Vehicle object is defined by the class Vehicle
 * A vehicle list is managed by the class VehicleManager

+### Issues known:
+Stroyboard warning about Filter View Controller

+### Left to do:
+Localization implementation